containers/buildah/docs/buildah-bud.md

 Note: You can also override the default format by setting the BUILDAH\_FORMAT environment variable.  `export BUILDAH_FORMAT=docker`

+**--from**

+When processing the Dockerfile, replace any image name found after a FROM statement with the supplied value.
+If the value in the FROM statement starts with a '$' symbol indicating a variable, it will not be replaced.
+Any changes occur only during processing and do not change the on file version of the Dockerfile.

 **--http-proxy**

 By default proxy environment variables are passed into the container if set